 Each resident of a room must submit an online Apartment/Room Condition Form (A/RCF) to document any problems with the condition of the room when it is initially occupied.

 Upon check-in, you will receive a reminder email with instructions and a link to myhousing.unc.edu to complete the form.
 Upon successfully submitting the form, a confirmation copy will be emailed to you for your records.

 Residents will be held responsible for any damage to their room that is found when they move out unless:

 Rooms will be inspected at the end of the spring semester or whenever the room is vacated.
 Residents are encouraged to be present for this inspection and to schedule this inspection with their Resident Advisor (RA) before moving out.
 If, for any reason, the A/RCF was never submitted, Carolina Housing will assume that there were no problems with the room when the residents initially moved in.

 Any damage charges will be billed to your student account.

 As residents vacate their room either at the end of the academic year or based on a contract cancellation, proper checkout procedures must be completed to avoid additional charges.

 Residents who do not complete checkout procedures at their Community Office may continue to be held responsible for all room charges until their checkout date is officially recorded by residence hall staff.

 The Visitation and Guest Policy is a shared responsibility between the students of a community and community staff.
 Students are encouraged to notify their Resident Advisor or Community Director of potential violations of this policy in a timely manner.
-Carolina Housing has two defined levels of visitation:
+Carolina Housing is currently operating under the following guidance.

 Residents are not permitted to paint their rooms.
 Charges will be assessed to the student's account at the end of the year if damage to walls exceeds ordinary wear and tear.